-Banff National Park, and Jasper National Park, its neighbor to the north, represent the best in travel.
 From its earliest days as a destination, visitors stepped off trains and marveled at where they had landed.
 Today, you can visit by car or train and see some of the world's greatest scenery located in untouched Canadian wilderness.

-You might have heard that admission to all Canadian national parks is free.
-While there was some truth to that claim, for adults it has expired.
-The free admission was offered during the year 2017 to celebrate Canada's 150th anniversary as a nation, Some of that offer remains in effect.
-As of January 2018, all visitors age 17 and younger are admitted at no cost to any national park.
+You might have heard that admission to all Canadian national parks is free—while there was some truth to that claim, for adults it has expired.
+However, all visitors age 17 and younger are admitted at no cost to any national park.

-For adults, a Discovery Pass good for one year of unlimited admissions is about $68 CAN ($58 for those 65 and older).
-A family pass that admits up to seven people in a vehicle is $136 CAN.
+For adults, a Discovery Pass good for one year of unlimited admissions is about $68.00 CAN, $58.00 for those 65 and older.
+A family pass that admits up to seven people in a vehicle is $136.00 CAN.
 Single location passes also are available for a few parks, allowing unlimited visits for one year.

 Highways pass through the borders of national parks, and those who are simply passing through do not pay entry fees.
 But those who actually visit the overlooks, hiking trails and other attractions must pay the fees.
 Don't think about skipping the fees.
 Those who are caught are subject to hefty fines.